-As well as inland moors and hills, Exmoor has 34 miles of sublime coastline between Minehead and Combe Martin; today’s coach takes us up Porlock Hill and drops us at points along the high turnpike road to Lynmouth.
-At times we’ll be next to some of Britain’s highest sea cliffs, and we’ll all finish at Lynmouth, an old fishing port now transformed into a tourist centre with a wealth of pubs and teashops.
-The easier walk goes via Countisbury church and Watersmeet, the medium walk hopes to visit the viewpoint of Butter Hill, about 1,000 feet above the Bristol Channel and the harder walk joins the south west coast path for the larger part of the day.
+As well as inland moors and hills, Exmoor has 34 miles of sublime coastline between Minehead and Combe Martin; today’s coach takes us up Porlock Hill and along the high turnpike road to Lynmouth.
+We start at Barna Barrow.
+At times we’ll be next to some of Britain’s highest sea cliffs, and we’ll all finish at Lynmouth, an old fishing posr now transformed into a a tourist centre with a wealth of pubs and teashops.
+The easier walk goes via Countisbury church and Watersmeet, the medium walk hopes to visit the viewpoint of Butter Hill, and the harder walk uses the southwest coast path for the larger part of the day.

 During your stay at Holnicote House you may enjoy visiting the following places of interest, either in your free time, or on your journey to and from Selworthy: